dannyc84/Energon/README.md

 To use Energon, follow these steps:

 * Open Energon solution through your Visual Studio IDE and press "Start" button to execute the application.
-* Once it's running, tt will appear a form in which you'll have to enter the code to be compiled (the largest in the left) and the parameters to be passed at run time (the smallest in the right).
+* Once it's running, it will appear a form in which you'll have to enter the code to be compiled (the largest in the left) and the parameters to be passed at run time (the smallest in the right).
 * Once entered, click on the "Run" button to proceed with the execution of the entered code.
 * The results will be stored in an existing SQL server table (to create it take a look at the file: [EndPointWCFLibraries/DataAccess.cs](EndPointWCFLibraries/DataAccess.cs)) and visible in new files created locally in the client machine.